bfren/read-file/README.md

 ## Inputs

-- `file`: the path to the file you want to read, relative to the repository root
+- `file`: the path to the file you want to read, relative to the repository root (default is ./VERSION)

 ## Outputs